erri120/lotus/README.md

 - i7-7700k running at ~4.6 GHz
 - 1060 6GB OC to ~1800MHz
 - 16GB DDR4-3200 RAM
-- Game and MO2 running on an SSD
+- Game and MO2 running on an m.2

 ### Tweaking the ENB